Exploring Consensual Kink and BDSM

 - Public Display – a form of humiliation based on centuries old public discipline for violation of rules.

-Each individual or couple may be interested in different aspects of these fetishes.
-For example, there is a difference between a slave and a submissive, a submissive generally desired to be dominated in BDSM or sexual activities and remains free to make their own decisions about most other things, a slave desires total ownership and requires that almost all things are decided for them.
+Each individual or couple may be interested in different aspects of these types of play.
+For example, there is a difference between a slave and a submissive, a submissive generally desired to be dominated in BDSM or sexual activities and remains free to make their own decisions about most other things, whereas a slave desires total ownership and requires that almost all things are decided for them.

-Group dungeon events are an opportunity to meet other leather guys and learn more about Kink or BDSM play.
+Group dungeon events are a great opportunity to meet other leather guys or gals and learn more about Kink or BDSM play.
 Most group dungeon events require rules be followed and provide a Dungeon Monitor (DM) who helps ensure that all play is safe, sane and consensual.
-The dungeon monitor always has final say on safety issues and can stop a scene that is not safe, sane and consensual.
+The dungeon monitor always has final say on safety issues and can stop a scene when necessary.
 A dungeon can also be a space for classes, instruction and play.

 CMEN Dungeon House Rules: Safe, Sane and Consensual Play

 - Do not enter the dungeon when it is closed.
 Play is only allowed when a Dungeon Monitor (DM) is present.

 - All Play must be Consensual.
 Do not touch anyone without asking permission first.
 “NO” means “NO” if asking someone to play.
 Consent can be withdrawn at any time during a scene.